mc-imperial/gpuverify/Documentation/developer_guide.rst

 building the project a little bit easier.
 If you wish to rebuild Boogie for use in GPUVerify then follow the steps below

-.. todo:: Coming in due course
+.. todo:: Building Boogie for GPUVerify

 Test framework
 ==============